amoksito/Spandoc/README.md

 - `scope` array
 - `pandoc-arguments` array with the `--to` parameter at minimum

 The transformation label is only a Name for the transformation.
 This name is for example displayed in the command palette and will be always used to choose the transformation.
 The `scope` array decides if the transformation can be applied (it is in fact a `--from` parameter).
-Maybe it is more reasonable to just take the syntax of the currently edited file and not the scope under the cursor… The `--to` parameter, which must be inside the `pandoc-arguments` array is the `--to` parameter for Pandoc.
+Maybe it is more reasonable to just take the syntax of the current file and not the scope under the cursor… The `--to` parameter, which must be inside the `pandoc-arguments` array is the `--to` parameter for Pandoc.
 Because of that it must follow the [naming rules](http://pandoc.org/MANUAL.html#options) by Pandoc, but propably it should have a similar name as the transformation label.

 Look in the [Pandoc User's Guide](http://pandoc.org/MANUAL.html) __every other possible Pandoc option can be used__ inside `pandoc-arguments`.